- Areas of Study

 - Modern & Classical Languages & Literatures

 - Pre-Health Programs

 - Women & Gender Studies

 - 4-year Graduation Plans

 Dr. Lothar Stahl

-Libraries on the UND campus house excellent collection of chemistry journals, series and textbooks providing support for up-to-date research.
-In addition to holdings, these libraries subscribe to numerous online services and support the UND School of Medicine and Health Sciences, which subscribes to additional journals and serials dedicated to areas of biological chemistry.
+Libraries on the UND campus house the largest collection of chemistry journals, series and textbooks in the state of North Dakota.
+In addition, these libraries subscribe to numerous online services and support the UND School of Medicine and Health Sciences, which subscribes to additional journals and serials dedicated to areas of biological chemistry.